AGE OF DIAGNOSIS 24

 The diagnosis never disheartened Phippen as he knew it was a condition that he could manage.
 With the help from his medical team, he knew he could live the same active life and was back on the bike within a week.
 Because he had already seen Team Novo Nordisk riders in the peloton, he reached out to the team immediately to see if they had a spot for him on their elite mountain bike team.
 Instead, Team Novo Nordisk offered him a chance to race for the development squad, and Phippen instantly jumped at the opportunity.

 Phippen experienced a breakthrough season in 2018, earning 14 top 10 finishes including eight podium finishes with two wins and one overall victory.
 His proudest result came at the UCI Europe Tour of Bihor in Romania where he finished 11th in the individual time trial.

 Off the bike, Phippen loves literature, writing, and meditation.
-He says his life looks completely different than it did barely three years ago and loves being back racing full time and taking life by the horns.
+He says his life looks completely different than it did barely a few years ago and loves being back racing full time and taking life by the horns.